utlib/collections-uoft/docs/documentation/2024-migration-guide.md

   * this is the New Collections public soft launch date!
   * facilitated ingests can resume into collections.library.utoronto.ca
   * the Islandora sites will remain live and publicly accessible but no new items will be ingested into Islandora sites
-* By end of June 2024: ITS will work with collection owners to schedule shut down dates for each Islandora site; Islandora site URLs will be re-directed to New Collections at collections.library.utoronto.ca URLs
+* By end of June 2024: ITS will work with collection owners to schedule shut down dates for each Islandora site.
+Islandora site URLs will be re-directed to the relevant collection URL on New Collections at the collections.library.utoronto.ca URLs.
+Collections U of T permalink /view/ URLs remain the same.
+For example, https://collections.library.utoronto.ca/view/utarmsIB:2006-23-38MS remains the permalink URL for this photograph of Harold Innis in the UTARMS collection.
 * July 2024 - Summer 2025: there will be reduced Collections U of T service management capacity due to staff leaves
 * Fall 2025: ITS will roll out New Collections administrator user interface and collection owners will be able to self-ingest